 Kobalt is actually a term that refers to an underground spirit associated with mining.
 The label is very cool and certainly stands out well; it is somewhat goat like, an artists representation of this type of spirit.

-After making Kobalt for a number of years in Mark’s “garagiste winery” the new state of the art custom crush winery, Juice Box opened up in a south Napa industrial park.
-Mark’s makes Kobalt here as well as his other wines including his own labels (see Herold Wines ).
+After making Kobalt for a number of years in Mark’s “garagiste winery” – the winemaking was moved to the state of the art custom crush winery Juice Box located in a south Napa industrial park (now operated by The Wine Foundry).
+Mark’s makes Kobalt here as well as his other wines including his own label, Herold Wines.
 Kobalt will see serious wine enthusiasts on an appointment only basis.
 You can find their wines in a plethora of locations within the Napa Valley – at most of the wine shops from Napa to Calistoga including Backroom Wines and V Wine Cellars.
 Visit: www.kobaltwines.com